 The third group are the speakers of Niger-Congo-Languages.
 Some people belonging to this language family, like the Fula, adopted a cattle herding lifestyle.

-If we apply the idea that pre-modern art is not independent art and is in most cases religious, we can ask the question: does this painting make any sense in the framework on the religions on those three groups?
+If we apply the idea that pre-modern art is not independent art and is in most cases religious, we can ask the question: does this painting make any sense in the framework on the religions of those three groups?
 In recent years, by comparing cultures and especially comparing languages and relating this to archaeological findings, it has been possible to find out quite a lot about the ancient African religions.
 So let’s take a look at what is known about what these people believed.

 The Nilo-Saharans who spread west had a religion scholars call the Sudanic Religion.
 It is a pure monotheism with a belief in a creator god, connected to the sky or the sun, originator of a divine law and typically connected with a system of sacral kingship.
 Forms of this religion, which is maybe the oldest monotheistic religion, still exist in some Nilo-Saharan groups (e.g. among the Massai), although in many areas it has been replaced by Islam or Christianity now.

 The religion of the Afro-Asiatic groups seems to have been a form of what is called “henotheism”.
 Each clan had a clan deity.
-People did not believe that their good was the only god but they worshiped only this one god, a type of religion called Henotheism.
+People did not believe that their good was the only god but they worshiped only this one god.
 There is no creation mythology, instead there is typically a story how the forefather of the clan formed an alliance with the particular deity.
 This pattern can still be seen in the Abrahamic religions, where Abraham formed an alliance with a god and his offspring become the chosen people of this god (while other peoples are the chosen peoples of their respective deities – only later this was reinterpreted into a form of monotheism).
 This form of religion still exists among people from the Omotic branch of the Afro-Asiatic language family.

 The belief system of the ancient Niger-Congo-peoples was characterized by three elements: the worship of ancestors, the belief in a creator god and the belief in local “spirits” typically associated with rivers or forests.
 Since these local spirits are believed to be part of the created world, they are not gods, so actually it is more appropriate to describe this religion also as a form of monotheism.
 There is only one god, although local spirits, often thought of as very powerful and potentially dangerous, are worshipped while the creator god, who keeps out of the affairs of the world, is often not worshipped at all.